artefactual/archivematica-docs/admin-manual/installation/installation.rst

    use 'demo' as the password during the install process.
 The password can be changed after the installation is complete.

-   The fits package need to be installed as a prerequesite, due to a circular dependencies problem that arises only on Ubuntu 14.04.
+   The fits package needs to be installed as a prerequisite, due to a circular dependencies problem that arises only on Ubuntu 14.04.

    .. code:: bash